Updated: Jun 16

 Is losing weight going to give them as much pleasure as the discomfort of having to give up drinking alcohol?
-Or is having to feel sore from exercising hard, better for them than sitting at home watching their favourite TV programmes?
+Or is having to feel sore from exercising hard better for them than sitting at home watching their favourite TV programmes?

 Belief vs Trying

-Therefore is another reason for people not trying because they truly believe that they won’t be able to achieve long-lasting change, so why bother trying in the first place.
+Therefore is another reason for people not trying because they truly believe that they won’t be able to achieve long-lasting change, so why bother trying in the first place?
 If this is the case, then the belief has to change.

 No matter how small the progress.
-This progress can be achieved by just taking the first step, then the next step, then the next step etc. Even if someone has no problem setting future based goals, they won’t get there if the first step isn’t taken, and then followed by all the required steps afterwards.
+This progress can be achieved by just taking the first step, then the next step, then the next, etc. Even if someone has no problem setting future-based goals, they won’t get there if the first step isn’t taken and then followed by all the required steps afterwards.

-A growth mindset encourages you to try, a fixed mindset tells you why it won’t work.
+A growth mindset encourages you to try.
+A fixed mindset tells you why it won’t work.

-So if you are someone who is willing to give something a try, make sure you have created the right mindset that will increase the chance of you not giving up after first trying and build the right environment that helps and not hinders you ability to try.
+So if you are someone who is willing to give something a try, make sure you have created the right mindset that will increase the chance of you not giving up after first trying and build the right environment that helps and not hinders your ability to try.